Chuks8888/Perlin_Noise_C/README.md

 maximum Width and Height
 controls is 1920 and 1080 respectively, the program will most likely recieve Segmenation fault if those controls exceed those values

+Update:
+I recently tried to turn it on on Windows 11 using mingw32, there was a problem with the make file where I had to change the -std=17 to -std=11 and then it worked